Practice

 Beginning Safely

 Keep a dedicated journal for this work, separate from your main grimoire.
 Privacy matters.
-You are more likely to write honestly if there is no possibility of the writing being read.
-This is why Grimoire's shadow work journal is stored only on your device — not backed up, not synced, not accessible by anyone but you.
+You are more likely to write honestly if there is no possibility of the writing being read: a finding consistent with psychologist James Pennebaker's decades of research into expressive writing, which repeatedly showed that the freedom to write without an audience produces the most meaningful processing.
+If you mark the cover at all, mark it with a craft name rather than the one on your post; the most exposed material deserves the most discreet label.
+This is why Grimoire's shadow work journal is stored only on your device: not backed up, not synced, not accessible by anyone but you.

 Begin with one question.
 Write for ten minutes without stopping.
 Read what you wrote.
 That is shadow work.
 It does not need to be more dramatic than that to be genuinely useful to your practice.